leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ## Section 7: Creating the Data Portal for the CustomerOrderHistory Spreadsheet

+#### Introduction

+This section walks you through creating the data portal for the CustomerOrderHistory sheet.
+This Data Portal will access the stored procedure just written in **Section 6**.

 *In this section:*

 ##### [7.1 - Creating the Data Portal](#71---creating-the-data-portal-1)